-Will they get heartburn wolfing down the city's legendary hot chicken?
+Will they get heartburn wolfing down Music City's legendary hot chicken?

 Raider Nation Gets Set to Black Out Nashville

 The Raider Nation has a full weekend planned, with events Friday night, Saturday night, and game day in the parking lot.